 - In many Canadian climate zones, some seeds need to be started indoors by February or March so earlier dates will better accommodate seed sales and swaps.

-- Watch out for Easter, Stanley Cup weekend or conflicting events in your community.
+- Watch out for Easter, March Break, or conflicting events in your community.

 Some smaller communities try to link their Seedy Saturday with a location such as a library or farmer’s market, which brings people out.
 Others choose locations because they are free, pleasant, a good size, or centrally located.
 Often organizers have co-sponsors who own a hall which becomes a natural venue for the event.